 While a portion of our region’s water supply depends on imported water, IEUA and its member agencies have focused on developing local partnerships, water efficiency programs, and investments in diversified water supplies to reduce reliance on imported water and guarantee that our region can count on their water supply for essential uses such as drinking, bathing and cleaning, even during prolonged, critically dry and drought conditions.

+Despite recent increases in rain and snowpack levels, California is still experiencing moderate to extreme levels of drought.
 Every gallon of water that is recycled and used at least one more time means one more gallon that can be left in the ground, or one less gallon that would need to be imported through aqueducts from hundreds of miles away.

 Take your car to the car wash, or if you choose to wash at home, be sure to use a self-closing hose nozzle.

 Landscape your yard with low water use plants.

 Clean sidewalks and driveways with a broom, rather than a hose.

 Turn off the faucet while brushing your teeth.